settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 };
 ```

+#### Human Transforms in Practice (UI/Trigger Patterns)

+Human transforms model user‑initiated edits.
+The core invariants are framework‑level and UI‑agnostic:

+- AI outputs are immutable.
+Editing creates a new jsondoc via a Human Transform.
+- The relationship is tracked: source jsondoc → Human Transform → derived `user_input` jsondoc.
+- Editing can target the whole document (`derivationPath: "$"`) or a specific sub‑path (e.g., `$.items[0]`).
+- All operations are validated (Zod) and recorded with complete lineage.

+Applications can implement any trigger pattern.
+Common patterns include (non‑exhaustive):

+- Click‑to‑edit on read‑only views (entire card/section or explicit edit affordance)
+- Explicit “Edit” or “Create editable copy” buttons in toolbars/action bars
+- Context menus on specific fields or nested sections (path‑level editing)
+- Programmatic/API‑driven edits (e.g., batch operations, integrations)
+- Collaborative editors (e.g., CRDT/YJS sessions) that, upon commit, produce a human transform output

+Canonical HTTP API pattern (reference implementation):

+- Endpoint: `POST /api/jsondocs/:id/human-transform` (authenticated; project‑scoped authorization)
+- Body: `{ transformName: string; derivationPath: string; fieldUpdates?: Record<string, unknown> }`
+- Result: `{ transform, derivedJsondoc }`

+Notes:

+- `transformName` is application‑defined and mapped in a transform registry (source/target types, path pattern, instantiation function).
+- The endpoint name and routing are part of the reference implementation; other applications may expose equivalent RPCs or internal service calls.
+- The framework’s responsibility is to enforce the jsondoc → transform → jsondoc paradigm, path‑scoped derivations, schema validation, and project‑scoped access control, independent of UI choices.

 ### **Machine Transforms: When AI Processes Content**

 **What they are**: Machine transforms occur when AI models, algorithms, or automated processes generate new content from existing jsondocs.